alvin-xu-5745/alvin-xu-5745.github.io/projects.md

 # Projects

 This is where I will showcase the various computer science projects that I pursue over my career.
+At the moment, I am working on a particular web application with a team that I hope will be finished by the end of October.